gavv/gavv.github.io/content/donations.md

 This page lists donations I've received on my personal accounts.
 Big thanks to everyone donated!

 "Saving up" status means that I'm waiting until a more significant amount is collected, to fund development for a week or two.
-When it happens, I'll update status to indicate how they money were actually spent.
+When it happens, I'll update status to indicate how the money were actually spent.

 <table class="hdr_table">
   <tr>